 Our Charity spending plan

-The Bosdet Charity Subgroup will be meeting in June 2018 to plans its focus for the next 3 years and to look at the gradual increase in distributions and charitable spend.
+The Bosdet Charity Subgroup will be meeting later in the year to plan its focus for the next three years and to look at the gradual increase in distributions and charitable spend.

 We are always keen to work with other bodies, including Government, in making a more significant difference to our community.